Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

        ├─ Results.tsv   # This file contains the final results of all tests, in a format that can be easily imported into spreadsheet editors.
        ├─ Generate.tcl  # (Only for Vivado) A Tcl script ran inside Vivado, in order to compile the design to be tested and run the timing analysis on it.
        ├─ Quartus.tcl   # (Only for Quartus) A Tcl script ran inside Quartus, in order to compile the design to be tested.
-       └─ TimeQuest.tcl # (Only for Quartus) A Tcl script ran inside TimeQuest, in order to run the timing analysis on the design to be tested.
+       ├─ TimeQuest.tcl # (Only for Quartus) A Tcl script ran inside TimeQuest, in order to run the timing analysis on the design to be tested.
+       └─ Cleanup.py    # (Only for Quartus) A Python script that removes Quartus temporary files generated during compilation.
+These can take up several GiB-s of disk space, and are superfluous to be transferred if the script is ran at a remote machine.

 The following part is a sample analysis output for a test: